BP.03.004 - Business Practice for Telecommuting Computer Use

 For users that require VPN access

-Telecommuting users whose job functions require VPN access to Channel Islands’ T&C resources must use University-owned and –managed computer equipment in order to protect the integrity of the campus network.
-Equipment used by the telecommuting user to connect via the VPN must be reviewed in writing by the ISO and VP for Technology & Communication.
-The ISO and VP for Technology & Communication may grant deviations to this paragraph in writing if the ISO and VP for Technology & Communication can determine that an equivalent level of security exists and can be maintained with the use of non-University equipment.
+Telecommuting users whose job functions require VPN access to Channel Islands’ T&I resources must use University-owned and –managed computer equipment in order to protect the integrity of the campus network.
+Equipment used by the telecommuting user to connect via the VPN must be reviewed in writing by the ISO and VP for Technology & Innovation.
+The ISO and VP for Technology & Innovation may grant deviations to this paragraph in writing if the ISO and VP for Technology & Innovation can determine that an equivalent level of security exists and can be maintained with the use of non-University equipment.

 Non-regular employees, such as contractors, must receive the approval of a Channel Islands MPP to access the VPN.
 Such users must also have Dolphin Names and ID numbers.
 Contractor access to the CI VPN is reviewed every 90 days.